 Peter Martin, M.D.

 Our goal is to provide the best care possible for every patient.
-Although we havemade great strides in recent years, more improvement is needed.
-Therefore, we are working every day to develop better treatments and integrate them into clinical practice.
+We are working every day to develop better treatments and integrate them into clinical practice.

 Our approach involves a comprehensive team of cancer-care specialists.
 As a leader in that team, I strive to develop a treatment plan that is individualized to each patient's needs.
 I am fortunate to work in a center where we can offer a range of therapies, including targeted therapies, antibody therapy, chemotherapy, radiation therapy, and stem cell transplantation.

 Dr. Peter Martin is an Assistant Professor of Medicine in the Division of Hematology/Oncology at Weill Cornell Medical College.
 A graduate of University of Alberta Medical School, Dr. Martin completed his residency in internal medicine and fellowship in hematology at McGill University.
 Prior to joining the faculty at Weill Cornell Medical College, he completed a Master's Degree in Clinical Investigation and Translational Research at the Weill Cornell School of Graduate Sciences.